Ne 28 června 2020

 However, as I have described elsewhere, lack of editing is completely normal in the fanfiction world, and I wouldn’t write this review just because of that.
-In the religionless universe of Harry Potter, I am very thankful for every even hint of some person who is a Christian and takes her belief seriously.
+In the religionless universe of Harry Potter, I am very thankful for every even hint of some person who is a Christian, and who takes her belief seriously.
 However, then there are stories like this one and Strong Blood by CooLibrarian, which are just confusing.
 Main characters (and many other people) are Christians (here Roman Catholics, in “Strong Blood” Russian Orthodox), but there is absolutely nothing Christian about them.
 They never pray, never go to the church, never read the Bible, never jump to the unknown because God calls them to, anything.
 And no, I don’t think it is the traditional Christians / born-again one’s thing.
 I wouldn’t mind if they go to Masses, pray Rosary , wearing devotional scapulars, anything.
 Why make your characters expressly Christian, when they don’t do anything Christian-like?

 And I really don’t ask for some explicitly theological or missionary stories.
 For example, Why Time Travel Should Be Illegal and Other Morals by mugglesftw makes them normal Christians, even though their faith is certainly not in the centre of the story, it is just characteristic of some characters, who are dealing with some other plot.